SummerJam 2024 ADD

 2:47pm, GREEN STAGE

 Taking a short trip to the other stage, we see German artist Miwata in full swing.
 Together with guitarist Felix, he present some of his ingenious songwriting, evident in Verändert ('changed') or Auf Dem Weg Richtung Sonne ('on the way to the sun').
-This is one of the few artists who explicitly sings about ecological subjects in his work, check his 2019 release Eucalyptus, for instance!
+This is one of the few artists who explicitly sing about ecological subjects in their work - check his 2019 release Eukalyptus, for instance!
 Another goosebump-moment is the heartfelt delivery of the love song Nie Mehr Wieder Weg ('never leaving again') to which he asks people who are here with their loved one, the one "that feels like forever", to raise their hands.

 3:14pm, RED STAGE

 In one of those rare moments of overarching clarity, I realize how much is going on parallelly here: a member of Jah Lil's crew is filming his performance with 2 smartphones at once, the stage hands make sure that the artist has enough towels and water at his disposal, a technician shows Jesse Royal's manager (or band leader) where the instruments will be positioned in their upcoming show – and that is just on stage!
-All around me, different party crews are having a good time, drivers are carrying artists and their entourage to and fro, and backstage they are getting ready to welcome the headliners of the night… cool runnings for real!
+All around me, different party crews are having a good time, drivers are carrying artists and their entourage to and fro, stall owners and caterers prepare delicious food, and backstage they are getting ready to welcome the headliners of the night… cool runnings for real!

 4:26pm, RED STAGE